isomerpages/isomerpages-govtech/media/technews/_posts/2023-04-28-why-passphases-are-much-more-secure-than-passwords.md

 3) Use patterns to help you remember the different passphrases for different accounts, such as by adding certain letters from the website or service to parts of your passphrase.

-4)If you must write down your passphrase somewhere, keep them in a locked safe or a password-protected document.
+4) If you must write down your passphrase somewhere, keep them in a locked safe or a password-protected document.

 ## Keeping defences strong
 One of the leading causes of cybersecurity breaches is a weak password.
 Yet this is also among the easiest weaknesses to rectify.